Drive sales on autopilot with ecommerce-focused features

 Here’s a good example from device protection brand Pela:

-For example, shoe retailer Lugz has a multi-step checkout that’s set into a greyed-out web page — it guides customers through all the steps rather than making them scroll:
+Also, guide customers’ eyes toward the checkout task using a visual-focused technique.
+For example, shoe retailer Lugz has a multi-step checkout that’s set into a greyed-out web page, guiding customers through all the steps:

 If you like Lugz’s Shopify store, check out the 40 best Shopify stores for your inspiration.

-Live chat is the fastest way to get support for customers — so it’s a must that you have one on your cart or checkout page.
+Live chat is a must-have on your Shopify checkout page because it’s the fastest way to get support for customers.
 If a potential customer has any questions, they should be able to contact you first before abandoning the checkout.

 Chatbots are also useful for this purpose, and they’re more cost-effective than live chats.
-For your chatbot to be effective, however, you need to make sure it covers all the most common questions your shoppers might have while checking out.
+For your chatbot to be effective, however, it should cover the most common questions your shoppers might have while checking out.
 Typically, this includes information on shipping times, refund policies, and so on.

-For instance, Plantify’s chatbot has instant answers to common questions:
+For instance, Urban Outfitters’ chatbot has instant answers to common questions:

 Faster sites encourage people to stay longer and buy more because slow loading times create friction and frustration that drive customers away.